Benefits from change management in Agile processes

 And the challenge is, there is not much in the classic Waterfall Approach to change management that correlates well with Agile.

 The ChangeVU Change Success Tracker process can be run in a recurring cycle, similar to Agile processes.
 So it suffices to review your scrum process and provide opportunities to assess Change Risk as you go.

 The 5 main elements of the generic Scrum process are Sprint Planning, Daily Scrum, Backlog refinement, Spring Review and Scrum Retrospective.

 Assessing change risk is an evolving aspect of the development cycle.
 Here’s an example of how to apply a Change Success Tracker process to your Agile scrum.The objective of the exercise is to minimize your change risk as it changes over the lifespan of the project:

 1. Integrate the ChangeVU Change Success Tracker at the beginning of the Scrum effort.

 Creating a baseline for your change risk is essential to creating eliciting key change issues and viewpoints.
 When this is done, regular review of change risk can enable rapid changes in priorities, which keeps resources free and responsive.

 2. Update Change risk during Sprint Planning:

-After establishing a base read on your change implementation risks, changes in the scope of the project can feed into subsequent change risk assessments by taking note of them at this step of the Scrum process.
+After establishing a base read on your change implementation risks, changes in the scope of the project can feed into subsequent Change Success Trackers by taking note of them at this step of the Scrum process.

 3. Sprint Review: